 "You have the prettiest eyes Lilliana," the officer said and she looked up at him.
 "Someday men are going to throw themselves at you just to get you to smile."

 "I don't like my eyes."
 She replied and looked down at her blanket and tried not to cry.
-The nurse shifted in her chair and she fought back the urge to not look up when she heard the woman cough to cover a laugh.
+The nurse shifted in her chair and she made an effort not to look up when she heard the woman cough to cover a laugh.
 Her eyes got her picked on by the other kids in her school, and her long, black hair made them call her even worse names.
-She wanted to look like the cop or the doctor instead of the girl she was, and she sighed as she pulled the blanket up over her.
+She wanted to look like the cop or the doctor instead of the girl she was, she sighed as she pulled the blanket up over her.

 "Can you tell me who the man in the car was?"
-He asked and she shook as the cop reached forward from his seat and patted her foot through the blanket, she curled her legs back up toward her and regarded him with vague annoyance.
+He asked and she shook as the cop reached forward from his seat and patted her foot through the blanket.
+She curled her legs back up toward her and regarded him with vague annoyance, she did not like people touching her.
+Especially strangers, some people were just out to be mean to her.

 "Was he your daddy?"
-He asked, pressing gently and she frowned, her little hands clutching the stuffed cat and tears filling her eyes.
+He asked, pressing gently and she frowned.
+Her little hands clutching the stuffed cat and tears filling her eyes, she sniffed at the memory of fire and screams.

 "Yes."
 She said and the doctor gave her another candy.